New Light $H^\pm$ Discovery Channels at the LHC

 \section{Introduction}

-With the discovery of a 125 GeV Higgs boson at the LHC \cite{ATLAS:2012yve, CMS:2012qbp} in 2012, the verification of the Standard Model (SM) of particle physics was completed.
-However, despite its agreement with experiment, the SM is certainly not an ultimate theory.
+With the discovery of a 125 GeV Higgs boson at the Large Hadron Collider LHC \cite{ATLAS:2012yve, CMS:2012qbp} in 2012, the verification of the Standard Model (SM) of particle physics was completed.
+However, despite its agreement with the experiment, the SM is certainly not an ultimate theory.
 Thus, any extension of the SM is well motivated.
-One of the simplest extensions of the SM, which deserves particular attention, is the Two-Higgs Doublet Model (2HDM).
+One of the simplest and most straightforward extensions of the SM, which deserves particular attention, is the Two-Higgs Doublet Model (2HDM).
 The model contains two Higgs doublet fields that can generate masses for all (massive) fermions and gauge bosons.
-The particle spectrum of the 2HDM consists of two CP-even Higgs bosons, $h$ and $H$ ($m_h < m_H$), one CP-odd Higgs boson, $A$, and a pair of charged Higgs bosons, $H^\pm$ (in addition to the fermions and gauge bosons of the SM).
+The scalar sector of 2HDM contains two Charge-Parity (CP)-even Higgs bosons, $h$ and $H$ (conventionally the mass of $h$ is less than the mass of $H$, $M_h < M_H$), one CP-odd Higgs boson, $A$, and a pair of charged Higgs bosons, $H^\pm$ (in addition to the fermions and gauge bosons of the SM).